 - Documents must not be pasted into notebooks.

-If all of the above are not done, then the accuracy and viability of notebooks may be questioned at tribunal or in court.
+If you do not follow this guidance then the accuracy of notebook may be questioned at Tribunal.

 Notebooks must not